History of Poles in Königsberg: Trade

 The city acted as an intermediary in maritime trade between the Polish–Lithuanian Commonwealth and the Netherlands, England and France.
 Many Poles, including noblemen and Polish Jews, came to the city for trade.
+In 1549, Dutch ships accounted for 25% of all ships leaving the city and 42% of their global tonnage, and in the following decades these figures rose to almost 60% and 70% respectively.
 The 17th-century stock exchange included a painting depicting a townswoman buying goods from a Pole and a Dutchman, embracing the notion that the city's prosperity was based on trade with the East and West, particularly Poland and the Netherlands.
+17th-century wars in the city's trade hinterland in the Polish–Lithuanian Commonwealth caused a decline in trade, which recovered only after 1721.